Collaboration

 There are four different kinds of roles a Plasmic user can have:

-Teams and workspaces help organize your users and projects.
-They can be managed in Plasmic Studio on the left panel.
+Organizations (formerly known as teams) and workspaces are used to manage your users and projects.
+You can view, manage, move, or delete them in Plasmic Studio on the left panel.

-- contains users and their team roles (default role for all projects under this team)
+• contains users and their roles (default role for all projects under the organization)

 My Playground